ssmaceachern-dev/mythicalmonsters/chapter7_theworld.md

 Because Falling is a result of a natural force, any movement from falling takes place during the World’s Turn upon which they descend one zone's worth of movement.
 If the creature descends into a zone with a floor, then they will receive physical pressure equal to the number of zones they moved between multiplied by their Size rating.

 An able creature can attempt to resist some of the physical pressure by making a **Finesse Test**.
-If the physical pressure exerted is enough to surpass the falling creature's Wounds rating and remove all vigor afterwards immediately dies from the impact.
+If the physical pressure exerted is enough to surpass the falling creature's Health rating and remove all vigor afterwards immediately dies from the impact.

 ## Stealth